Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Introduction

-These surveys provide evidence that offshore wind infrastructure leads to enhanced mixing in their energetic wakes, although the variability between these datasets, associated with structure design and size, location, ambient stratification strength, and background turbulence/tidal velocities, leads to a challenge regarding data consolidation.
+These surveys provide evidence that offshore wind infrastructure can lead to enhanced water column mixing; however, variability among these datasets makes direct comparison and reconciliation difficult.
+Variability arises due to differences in structure design and size, location, ambient stratification strength, and background turbulence/tidal velocities.
 Even within individual studies, issues have arisen regarding the separation between structure-induced mixing processes and natural variability \citep{floeter2017pelagic}, and between repeat surveys, where \citet{schultze2020increased} could not detect a clear signal in temperature transects when revisiting the DanTysk wind farm during a period of stronger stratification.
-There is a critical need for a better understanding of the physical mechanisms that control infrastructure-induced mixing processes, to reconcile differences between field measurements.